stibbons1990/hex/docs/blog/posts/2024-09-14-ubuntu-studio-24-04-on-computer-for-a-young-artist.md

 After this operation, 1,131 MB of additional disk space will be used.
 ```

-!!! note
+??? note "A few packages are missing here ..."

     A few packages are missing here, compared to those installed with
     [Ubuntu Studio 22.04](2022-11-12-ubuntu-studio-22-04-on-computer-for-a-young-artist.md#apt-packages):

-*   `netcat` is a virtual package now; instead of on its providers must
+    *   `netcat` is a virtual package now; instead of on its providers
-    be selected explicitly:
+        must be selected explicitly:
         *   `netcat-openbsd` contains the OpenBSD rewrite of netcat,
             including support for IPv6, proxies, and Unix sockets.
         *   `netcat-traditional` is the "classic" netcat, written by
             *Hobbit*.
 It lacks many features found in netcat-openbsd.
     *   `gkrellm-hdplop` and `gkrellm-x86info` are no longer included.
     *   `ttf-mscorefonts-installer:i386` is not available because the
         `i386` architecture has not been enabled (and is not needed).

 There is Warning regarding `/snap/bin` not found in your `$PATH`